datacarpentry/sql-socialsci/_episodes/06-aggregation.md

 ## Using the `having` clause

 In order to filter the rows returned in a non-aggregated query we used the `WHERE` clause.
-For an aggregated query the equivalent is the 'HAVING` clause.
+For an aggregated query the equivalent is the `HAVING` clause.

-You use the 'HAVING` clause by providing it with a filter expression which references one or more of the aggregated columns.
+You use the `HAVING` clause by providing it with a filter expression which references one or more of the aggregated columns.

 In a `HAVING` clause you can use the column alias to refer to the aggregated column.